tangmf/KittenBot/README.md

 * status: Shows the values of the stats; health, hunger, happiness
 * sleep: Lets the bot sleep, where it will gain 5 happiness and 10 health.
 Sets the bot to idle.
 * wakeup: Wakes up the bot, where it will gain 5 health.
 Sets the bot back to online.
-* rename: Rename the bot, where in .rename <new name>, replace <new name> with the bot's new name.
+* rename: Rename the bot with a new name.
 (30 minute cooldown)

 ## Demo
 ![Demo](/Images/demonew.png)